F5Networks/k8s-bigip-ctlr/docs/config_examples/customResource/VirtualServer/partition/README.md

 ## vs-with-partition.yaml

 By deploying this yaml file in your cluster, CIS will create Virtual Server in dev partition on BIG-IP

+#### Note:
+* If allowed-partitions deployment parameter is provided, ensure this Virtual Server partition is included in the list.
+* If denied-partitions deployment parameter is provided, ensure this Virtual Server partition is not included in the list.